 Campus e-mail can be accessed in the public labs on campus or anywhere you have access to a web browser.
 Login to the BearMail web client at http://bearmail.potsdam.edu using your CCA.
 It can also be accessed by using any traditional e-mail client that supports IMAP.

 File attachment size is limited to 15MB on the campus server.
 See the first FAQ for more information about attachments.
-For large attachments you may wish to link to the file in either your www2 personal space, an FTP site, or the campus CMS.
+For large attachments you may wish to link to the file in either your www2 personal space or the campus CMS.

 Alumni e-mail accounts are available.
 Please visit http://www.potsdam.edu/alumni for more information.
 Please note the Alumni Relations Office handles all alumni e-mail support issues.